d-kz/d-kz.github.io/_pages/design_reading_group.md

 - Josh Preuss
 - Will Held

 Past topics and readings are below.
-Not all of them are included, but sci-hub still exists.
+Not all of the readings are included, but sci-hub..

 ---